firmwaremodules/iotfirmware/xively/grove/msp432/README.md

 The details of how each sensor is connected is discussed below.

 The Xively IoT platform offers a powerful collection of device management features, monitoring and application integration.
-And, the platform is available to anyone to get started without cost.
+The platform is available to anyone to get started with for no cost.

 | Grove Sensor | Grove Port | MSP432 Interface            |
 |-------------|-------|-----------------------------------|